 Strategy for an AIDS-Free Generation

-Progress has been particularly rapid in the last two years, due to recent scientific breakthroughs as well as accelerated targets set by President Obama, who again championed the achievable goal of an AIDS-free generation in his 2013 State of the Union address.
-The Administration’s Blueprint for creating an AIDS-free generation outlines specific steps that PEPFAR is taking to uphold America’s commitment to fight this deadly disease.
+Progress has been particularly rapid in the last two years, due to recent scientific breakthroughs as well as accelerated targets set by President Obama

-As a principal implementing agency for the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), CDC is helping to implement PEPFAR’s “combination prevention” strategy, which consists of three key HIV prevention tools:
+As a principal implementing agency for the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR)

 - Antiretroviral treatment of HIV-positive persons